-Practicing law in Ohio since 2003, Domestic Violence Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Bolindale, Ohio.
+Practicing law in Ohio since 2003, Domestic Violence Defense Attorney Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Bolindale, Ohio.
 Call and speak with Robert about your case.
-Even if Domestic Violence Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Defense Lawyers will provide a free domestic violence consultation.
+Even if Domestic Violence Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Attorneys will provide a free domestic violence consultation.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.